AhmetZamanis/KaggleStoreSales/ReportPart1.md

-- A random forest builds **an N number of decision trees**, each with **an M number of randomly selected predictors** out of all the predictors in the data.
-The predictions of each tree are combined with a voting system, yielding an **ensemble prediction** robust against overfitting.
+- A random forest builds **an N number of decision trees**, each with **an M number of randomly selected predictors** out of all the predictors in the dataset.
+The predictions of each tree are combined with a voting system, yielding an **ensemble prediction**.

-  - Tree-based models can perform feature selection to a degree, capture non-linear relationships, and discover interactions between predictions.
+  - Tree-based models can perform feature selection to a degree, capture non-linear relationships, and discover interactions between predictors.
 They can’t extrapolate a relationship outside the value ranges in the training set, so we didn’t consider them for the time decomposition model.

-  - We could also include a more capable tree-based gradient boosting algorithm such as XGBoost, but these often require [extensive hyperparameter tuning](https://github.com/AhmetZamanis/LoanRequestClassification/blob/main/Report.md#xgboost) to perform at their best, so we will skip it for part 1 of this analysis.
-In contrast, the random forest has few hyperparameters, and the default settings often do well without needing tuning.
+  - We could also include a more sophisticated gradient boosting algorithm such as XGBoost, but these often require [extensive hyperparameter tuning](https://github.com/AhmetZamanis/LoanRequestClassification/blob/main/Report.md#xgboost) to perform at their best, so we will skip it for part 1 of this analysis.
+In contrast, the random forest has fewer hyperparameters, and the default settings often do fine without needing tuning.

 ``` python
 # Import models